-If there is one thing we can learn from COVID 19, it’s: previous strategies and plans don’t work anymore.
-Therefore, retailers, in response to this crisis, may need new and modern solutions in order to increase footfall to the physical stores.
+If there is one thing we can learn from COVID-19, it’s that previous strategies and plans no longer work.
+Therefore, in response to this crisis, retailers may need new and modern solutions to increase footfall to retail stores after COVID-19.

-Though the Covid-19 health crisis continues to pose threats, a lot of businesses have now started to get back on their feet.
+Though the Covid-19 health crisis continues to pose threats, many businesses have started getting back on their feet.
 A few bright spots can be seen around the world.
-The number of recovery is increasing, stores are reopening, people start to go out more often and governments are letting loose on quarantine restrictions, ….
-These are signs of a new and optimistic future for retailers and business owners all over the world.
+The number of recoveries is increasing, stores are reopening, people are starting to go out more often, and governments are letting loose on quarantine restrictions, ….
+These are signs of a new and optimistic future for retailers and business owners worldwide.

-That’s why we are here to give you some ways to sail through this storm and promote visits to your brick-and-mortar stores.
+We are here to guide you through this storm and promote visits to your brick-and-mortar stores.

 Put customer’s health and safety on top

-The very first thing you need to do: Keep your customers and staff safe!
+The very first thing you need to do is keep your customers and staff safe!

 If you want people to come visit your store, you need to guarantee that they are in a perfectly safe place.

 If possible, try to limit the number of people inside your store.
-That way, your customers would feel much more comfortable shopping and your employees can serve them even better.
+That way, your customers would feel more comfortable shopping and your employees could serve them even better.

 Walmart, for example, has limited customer presence to no more than 5 people per 1,000 square feet in the store at any given time.
-They are using floor markers, cart wipes, hand sanitizers and in addition to that, the staff also direct people to leave at different doors in order to keep customers feel safe and secured.
+They use floor markers, cart wipes, hand sanitizers and in addition to that, the staff also direct people to leave at different doors to keep customers feel safe and secure.

-Contactless transactions are set to increase and become a more preferred payment method around the world.
+Contactless transactions will increase and become a more preferred payment method worldwide.
 For instance, Mastercard has confirmed the shift, stating that 50% of consumers are now using contactless payment.

 Make sure people know you are re-open

-Once everything is in place, it’s time to notice your customers about the reopening.
+Once everything is in place, it’s time to notify your customers about the reopening.
 Get the word out by publishing posts on social media, contact your shoppers via email or SMS.
-Make sure that you provide them with the safety policies you have planned out for your store, so that people know they are safe to come.
+Ensure you provide them with the safety policies you have planned out for your store, so that people know they are safe to come.

 Offer exclusive in-store promotions